perfanalytics/pose2sim/Content/paper.md

 # Acknowledgements

-We acknowledge the dedicated people involved in major software programs and packages used by Pose2Sim, such as Python, OpenPose, OpenSim, OpenCV [@Bradski_2000], and many others.
+We acknowledge the dedicated people involved in the many major software programs and packages used by Pose2Sim, such as Python, OpenPose, OpenSim, OpenCV [@Bradski_2000], among others.

 # References